 Using Cloud SQL for MySQL with App Engine

-Cloud SQL for MySQL is a fully managed database service to set up, maintain, manage, and administer your relational MySQL databases in Google Cloud Platform (GCP).
+Cloud SQL for MySQL is a fully managed database service to set up, maintain, manage, and administer your relational MySQL databases in Google Cloud.
 You can use Cloud SQL in a Rails app like any other relational database.

 Set up Cloud SQL for MySQL